MicrosoftDocs/powerbi-docs/contributor-guide/vs-code-flow.md

 ![git pull](media/vs-code-flow/gitpull.png)

 You will see **MicrosoftDocs** listed in the command above.
 In your case, it may be **upstream**.
 You will get an error indicating it doesn't exist.
-Also, it is *case sensitive*!
+Also, it is *case-sensitive*!
 You can verify what yours is by doing a *git remote show*.

 It is a good idea to run a status command to make sure we are in sync.